Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Comparison with Experiments

 The calculation of $\Delta$E at each step considers all nearest neighbors along (100), (010), (001), and (111) directions, using a Heisenberg interaction between moments with the calculated exchange constants for GGA and LSDA+U with experimental and DFT-relaxed lattice parameters.
 Figure~\ref{heiscurie} shows the simulated results for the magnitude of the net magnetization versus temperature compared to reported values.\cite{curie} When interpreting these data, one must must be cognizant of the fact that the Monte Carlo simulations exhibit several shortcomings---namely, that it will necessarily not be able to predict the correct low-temperature T-dependence (as it uses a classical model), that there exists an unphysical tail on the curve arising from finite-size effects in the lattice, and that we assume that exchange remains constant with temperature, likely leading to an overestimation of the Curie temperature.
 The errors in the shape of the curve at low temperature should not have an impact in the accuracy of the result, as each value of $k_BT$ is run independently.
-Further, the high-temperature tail can be accounted for assuming we know where to look for it.
+Further, the high-temperature tail can be accounted for by calculating the Binder cumulant\cite{Binder} instead of the raw magnetization.
+The Binder cumulant is given by

+By calculating $U_4$ as a function of temperature for a range of L, we can find the true calculated critical temperature at the intersection of the resulting curves (Figures \ref{fig:u4} and \ref{fig:ldau4}).
 The remaining discrepancy, that the exchange will reduce in strength as temperature rises, is a limitation of exploring this behavior with first-principles calculations.
-Considering these issues, we can attempt to scale the experimental curve to match the calculated one, as we do in Fig.~\ref{heiscurie}.
-By matching the portions of the curves at lower temperatures, we can determine with some confidence where the curve ought to go to zero and thus the true prediction of the model.
-By so doing, we find that the Monte Carlo simulation predicts a Curie temperature of between 450 K (for the GGA spin spiral method) and 650 K (for the LSDA+U supercell method), which, even in the latter case, is in much better agreement with experiment than the mean-field model.